 To check for quality, try answering these questions:

-- Does the company have relations with their distillers?
+- Does the company have a relationship with their distillers?

 - Can the company readily supply a batch-specific MS/GC report on the oil it sells?

-- Can the company readily provide material safety data sheets (MSDS) upon request?
+- Can the company readily provide material safety data sheets (SDS) upon request?

 - What is the common name, Latin name (exact genus and species), country of origin, part of plant processed, and type of extraction (distillation or expression), and how it was grown (organic, wild-crafted, traditional, indigenously sourced)?